MkDay/Post-Collection/JavaScript-onclick-Not-As-Bad-As-They-Say-Let-Me-Prove-It!-Post.md

 */

 ```
-With `onclick`, we cannot use event capturing, however this is kind of achievable using [event delegation](https://davidwalsh.name/event-delegate).
+We cannot use the event capture with the `onclick`.
+However, this is kind of achievable using [event delegation](https://davidwalsh.name/event-delegate).

 ##### Capture - onclick (using event delegation)
 ```javascript